Damian Lillard NBA Preview vs. the Pacers

 Damian Lillard Insights vs. the Pacers

-- Lillard is responsible for attempting 17.3% of his team's field goal attempts this season with 17.1 per game.
+- This season, Lillard has made 7.4 shots from the floor per game, which accounts for 15.0% of his team's total makes.

-- He's connected on 3.2 threes per game, or 20.3% of his team's makes from beyond the arc this season.
+- Lillard is averaging 8.7 three-point field goal attempts per game this season, which is 21.0% of his team's attempts from beyond the arc.

-- Lillard's opponents, the Pacers, have a middling offensive tempo, ranking 15th in the NBA with 106.2 possessions per game, while his Bucks average the ninth-most possessions per game with 104.8.
+- Lillard's opponents, the Pacers, have a neutral offensive tempo, averaging 106.2 possessions per game, while his Bucks average 104.9 per game, seventh-highest among NBA teams.

-- The Pacers are the 29th-best defensive squad in the NBA, conceding 124.8 points per game.
+- Giving up 124.4 points per contest, the Pacers are the 29th-ranked team in the NBA on defense.

-- Conceding 42.8 rebounds per game, the Pacers are the ninth-ranked team in the NBA.
+- On the glass, the Pacers have allowed 42.9 rebounds per contest, which puts them 10th in the NBA.

-- The Pacers are the seventh-ranked squad in the NBA, giving up 25.0 assists per contest.
+- Looking at assists, the Pacers have conceded 25.1 per contest, eighth in the NBA.

-- In terms of 3-pointers, the Pacers are No. 1 in the league, giving up 10.6 makes per game.
+- In terms of 3-pointers, the Pacers have given up 10.6 makes per game, best in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!